getwilds/wilds-docker-library/awscli/README.md

 **Platform Support**: This image supports both **linux/amd64** and **linux/arm64** (Apple Silicon).
 The Dockerfile uses Docker's `TARGETARCH` build argument to automatically download the correct architecture-specific binaries during the build process.

+**Note**: AWS Signing Helper is only available on **linux/amd64**.
+ARM64 images include AWS CLI and samtools but not the signing helper.
+This means certificate-based authentication (IAM Roles Anywhere) is only available on AMD64 platforms.
+Traditional IAM credentials and public data access (`--no-sign-request`) work on both architectures.

 ## Usage

 ### Docker